 - Shape and size

-The good news is nearly all types of roofs are compatible with solar panels, the bad that nowadays roofs are not installed with solar in mind.
-So, you will apparently need to make adjustments.
+The good news is nearly all types of roofs are compatible with solar panels.
+The bad news is that most roofs were not installed with solar in mind.
+So, you will likely need to make adjustments.

-Most roofing materials are compatible with solar panel installation and the roof is not harmed.
-Asphalt shingles or composite roofing goes great with solar panels and installation process is simple.
-Metal roof is also compatible with solar panels and installation is easy and cheap.
+Most roofing materials are compatible with solar panel installation, and the roof is not harmed.
+Asphalt shingles or composite roofing go great with solar panels, and installation is simple.
+Metal roofing is also compatible with solar panels, and installation is easy and cheap.

-All above said does not refer to wood and slate roofs.
+That said, the above information does not refer to wood and slate roofs.

-To get the most from solar panels, you need to point them in the direction that receives most of the most sun energy.
-The panels need to be tilted to receive the most sunlight on average.
-This angle is typically the same as your local latitude.
+To get the most from solar panels, you need to point them in the direction that receives maximum sunlight.
+The panels must be tilted to receive optimum sunlight on average.

-Ideally, a fixed, roof-mounted solar energy system should simply be equal to the latitude of the location where it is installed.
-Pitch angles between 30 and 45 degrees will work well in most situations.
+Ideally, a fixed, roof-mounted solar energy system should be angled equal to the latitude of the location where it is installed.
+Pitch angles between 30 and 45 degrees work well in most situations.

-Another two features affecting your roof’s compatibility for solar panels – shape and size.
-Ideally, the best shape and size for panels is a large and square roof.
+Two other features impact your roof’s suitability for solar panels: shape and size.
+Ideally, the best shape and size for panels is a large, square roof.

-Trees, clouds, adjacent solar panels, roofs and buildings are the most common sources of shade.
-There is a misconception that modern solar panels work even in case of poor light conditions.
-But it is not that true.
-Yes, solar panels do work in cloudy days or in shadow places, but their output capacity is compromised.
-The efficiency losses can be mitigated when the shade tolerant solar cells like Uni-solar are used.
+Trees, clouds, adjacent solar panels, other roofs, and nearby buildings are the most common sources of shade.
+There is a misconception that modern solar panels work even in poor light conditions.
+But it is not the case.